- What is the No One Left Behind Subsidy?

 The Participation Subsidy which previously helped families cover costs like uniforms, camps, and outdoor gear has been discontinued.
 This difficult decision was made so we can focus our limited funding on the Registration Subsidy, helping as many young people as possible access the program.

 We understand this change may be disappointing for many families, and it was not made lightly.
-While we continue to evaluate the program in the coming years, we’re committed to helping families to helping families explore alternative support options.
+While we continue to evaluate the program in the coming years, we’re committed to helping families explore alternative support options.

 Do 100% of the donations made to No One Left Behind go directly to the youth?